Lafayette Drug Crimes Attorneys

 Call (337) 201-9119 for Legal Representation Immediately

 If you have been charged with a drug crime in Lafayette, contact an experienced lawyer immediately for legal representation.
 The repercussions of a drug charge are serious, as they could lead to many years in prison and heightened fines.
 The severity of the penalties will depend on the schedule of drug you have been accused of possessing, so it is imperative that you consult a drug crimes lawyer to better help you navigate this process.
-Precht & Brown, Attorneys at Law can evaluate your specific situation to determine your best legal defense against your drug-related crime.
+Precht Law Firm can evaluate your specific situation to determine your best legal defense against your drug-related crime.

 State of Louisiana v.
 Perry Charge Dismissed before Trial